jnoll/peos/README.md

 To build and install these subsystems, follow these steps:

-1. install the TCL libraries (see http://www.activestate.com/activetcl).
+1. Install the TCL libraries (see http://www.activestate.com/activetcl).
-2. if libtcl.a is not installed in the normal library directory expected by the linker on your platform (_/usr/lib/libtcl.a_ on Linux platforms), edit the following Makefiles to set _LDFLAGS_ to include the directory where _libtcl.a_ can be found:
+2. If _libtcl.a_ is not installed in the normal library directory expected by the linker on your platform ( _/usr/lib/libtcl.a_ on Linux platforms), edit the following Makefiles to set _LDFLAGS_ to include the directory where _libtcl.a_ can be found: